 Eligible - Members who have successfully completed their level II or III certification.
 (Must be nominated within two seasons after they complete their exams and receive their certification.)

-Nominator - Division education staff or event managers.

-Deadline - Nominations are due by April 30.
+Nominator - Region education staff or event managers.
+Deadline - Nominations are due by April 30 at 11:59 p.m.
+MST a.
+Criteria: